BostonGlobe/generator-globeproject/README.md

 - Invoke the generator: `yo globegraphic`.
 - Follow all prompts.
 - Once the generator finishes scaffolding, run `bower install` and `npm install`.
+- NOTE: if you get an error mentioning "Please try running this command again as root/Administrator.", try running the same command as **super-user**.
+E.g. `sudo bower install`.

 ## Guide